ParaCoToUl/noarr-pipelines/docs/core-principles.md

 > **Note:** *Advance* means to *advance data through the pipeline*.

-You may have noticed that we didn't provide the `can_advance` function for the consumer node in our example above.
+You may have noticed that we did not provide the `can_advance` function for the consumer node in our example above.
 This is because a *compute node* is somewhat special, compared to a generic pipeline node.
 A *compute node* has the added constraint that it cannot be advanced, unless all of its links are ready (have an envelope prepared).
 This is enough to condition our consumer - it consumes chunks as long as there are chunks to consume.

 A *hub* is also a pipeline node, triggered by the scheduler like any other node.
-But you don't need to worry about this from the user perspective.
+But you do not need to worry about this from the user perspective.

 ## Multithreading

 The thread that calls `scheduler.run()` is called the *scheduler thread*.
-It's important, because it is guaranteed that all important synchronization events (like the `can_advance` invocation) happen on the scheduler thread.
+It is important, because it is guaranteed that all important synchronization events (like the `can_advance` invocation) happen on the scheduler thread.
 This lets you to not worry about locks and other synchronization primitives.

-There are different types of compute nodes that run their computation in different contexts, but the `AsyncComputeNode` for example has four imporant methods: `can_advance`, `advance`, `advance_async`, `post_advance`.
+There are different types of compute nodes that run their computation in different contexts, but the `AsyncComputeNode` for example has four important methods: `can_advance`, `advance`, `advance_async`, `post_advance`.
 All of these methods, except for `advance_async` run on the scheduler thread and make it easy for you to access and modify any global state.
 The `advance_async` method then runs in a background thread and can perform some heavy computation without blocking the scheduler thread.
-But you have to make sure you don't access global variables, that could be simultaneously accessed by other nodes from there.
+But you have to make sure you do not access global variables, that could be simultaneously accessed by other nodes from there.

 ## Debugging

-Since a pipeline is a complicated computational model, it's oftentimes difficult to troubleshoot problems.
+Since a pipeline is a complicated computational model, it is oftentimes difficult to troubleshoot problems.
 One of the tools you have at your disposal is the debugging scheduler:

 ```cpp
 auto scheduler = DebuggingScheduler(std::cout);